metabarcoding/obitools4-doc/content/docs/commands/alignments/obiclean/_index.md

 | symbols  | 428 403 |
 ```

-{{< obi obiclean >}} can be run in filter mode, which removes a sequence from the result sequence set if it is considered spurious in all samples in which it occurs.
-Spurious sequences are those classified as *internal* or *chimeric*.
+{{< obi obiclean >}} can be run in filter mode, allowing a sequence to be removed from the resulting sequence set if it is considered artifactual in all samples where it appears.
+Artifactual sequences are those classified as *internal* or *chimeric*.

 This filtering is done by setting the `-H` option.